Kenny Shaw

-Kenny Shaw (born January 15, 1992) is a professional Canadian football wide receiver who is currently a free agent.
+Kenny Shaw (born January 15, 1992) is a former professional Canadian football wide receiver.
 He played college football for the Florida State Seminoles.
 He has also been a member of the Cleveland Browns, Jacksonville Jaguars, Oakland Raiders, Toronto Argonauts, Ottawa Redblacks, and Saskatchewan Roughriders.

-Early years
+Early life

 Shaw attended Dr. Phillips High School.
 Shaw was ranked a four-star prospect by Rivals in which he was 14th best wide receiver prospect in the country and 6th best overall prospect overall in the state of Florida.
 He was selected to the Florida Super 75 selected by the Times-Union.
 He was ranked 97th among Sporting News' Top 100 prospects.

 College career

 Shaw was a member of the Florida State Seminoles from 2010 to 2013.
 During his time at FSU, he won 3 ACC Atlantic division titles (2010, 2012 and 2013), 2 ACC conference championships (2012 and 2013) and 1 BCS National Championship (2013).
 In 2013, he was selected to the Coaches All-ACC Third-team in his senior season.
 He finished college with a total of 124 Receptions, 1,919 receiving yards and 14 receiving touchdowns.